History of the Qing dynasty: Reform, revolution, collapse

 By the early 20th century, mass civil disorder had begun in China, and it was growing continuously.
-To overcome such problems, Empress Dowager Cixi issued an imperial edict in 1901 calling for reform proposals from the governors-general and governors and initiated the era of the dynasty's "New Policies", also known as the "Late Qing Reform".
+To overcome such problems, Empress Dowager Cixi issued an imperial edict in 1901 calling for reform proposals from the governors-general and governors and initiated the era of the dynasty's "New Policies", also known as the "Late Qing reforms".
 The edict paved the way for the most far-reaching reforms in terms of their social consequences, including the creation of a national education system and the abolition of the imperial examinations in 1905.

 The Guangxu Emperor died on 14 November 1908, and on 15 November 1908, Cixi also died.
 Rumors held that she or Yuan Shikai ordered trusted eunuchs to poison the Guangxu Emperor, and an autopsy conducted nearly a century later confirmed lethal levels of arsenic in his corpse.
 Puyi, the oldest son of Zaifeng, Prince Chun, and nephew to the childless Guangxu Emperor, was appointed successor at the age of two, leaving Zaifeng with the regency.
 This was followed by the dismissal of General Yuan Shikai from his former positions of power.
 In April 1911 Zaifeng created a cabinet in which there were two vice-premiers.
-Nonetheless, this cabinet was also known by contemporaries as "The Royal Cabinet" because among the thirteen cabinet members, five were members of the imperial family or Aisin Gioro relatives.
-This brought a wide range of negative opinions from senior officials like Zhang Zhidong.
+Nonetheless, this cabinet was also known by contemporaries as the "Royal Cabinet" because among the thirteen cabinet members, five were members of the imperial family or Aisin Gioro relatives.
+This brought a wide range of negative opinions from constitutionalists and some senior officials.

-The Wuchang Uprising of 10 October 1911 was a success; by November, 14 of the 15 provinces had rejected Qing rule.
+The Wuchang Uprising of 10 October 1911 was a success; by November, 14 of the 22 provinces had rejected Qing rule.
 This led to the creation of a new central government, the Republic of China, in Nanjing with Sun Yat-sen as its provisional head.
 Many provinces soon began "separating" from Qing control.
 Seeing a desperate situation unfold, the Qing government brought Yuan Shikai back to military power.
 He took control of his Beiyang Army to crush the revolution in Wuhan at the Battle of Yangxia.
 After taking the position of Prime Minister and creating his own cabinet, Yuan Shikai went as far as to ask for the removal of Zaifeng from the regency.
 This removal later proceeded with directions from Empress Dowager Longyu.
-Yuan Shikai was now a dictator—the ruler of China and the Manchu dynasty had lost all power; it formally abdicated in early 1912.
+Yuan Shikai was now the ruler of China, and the Manchu dynasty had lost all power; it formally abdicated in early 1912.